OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 out what the correct alignment target should be, among multiple candidates.
-If the node is a tip (that usually means a species), then it is safe to just discard the node, i.e. exempt it from participation in the construction of the union U; it cannot provide much new information in any case.
+If the node is a tip (that usually means a species), then it is safe to just discard the node, i.e. exempt it from participation in the construction of the workspace U; it cannot provide much new information in any case.
 If the node is internal, however, there may be many useful (unaligned) taxa beneath it whose placement in U only comes via the placement of the internal node in S'.
 In this case